Tech Job Market 2024: Why You Can’t Find a Job Right Now

 1. The Labor Market Cooled Off

 The tech job market cooled off in early 2024, in part due to inflation and rising interest rates.
+Our 2024 job report found that it was harder to find a job in 2024 compared to recent years.
 Job postings fell 15% at the end of 2023.
 In 2022, there were about 1 job for every 1 job seeker.
 In 2023, there were 1 job for every 2 job seekers.

 Why can't you find a job 2024